-[Quran 6:126] This (Quran) is the straight path to your Lord.
-We have explained the revelations for a people who take heed.
+[6:126] This (Quran) is the straight path to your Lord.
+Certainly, we have explained the revelations for a people who take heed.

 God is the author of the Quran, a scripture with built-in proof of divine authorship.
 There are both literal and mathematical proofs that the Quran came from God, the Almighty, the Most Wise, the Most Cognizant and the Omniscient.
 Hence, the Quran is characterized by the mathematical literary composition, and the mathematical proof embedded in the text of the Quran has been unveiled in 1974 by God’s leave after 1400 years of the revelation of the Quran.